-Section 172 of the Companies Regulations 2018 requires directors to explain how they have taken into consideration the interests of stakeholders in their decision making.
+Section 172 of the Companies Act 2006 as amended by the Companies Regulations 2018 requires directors to explain how they have taken into consideration the interests of stakeholders in their decision making.
 The directors continue to have regard to the interests of the Company's shareholders and other stakeholders, including the impact of its activities on the community, the environment, and the Company's reputation, when making decisions.

 In the management of its subsidiaries, the Group defines the measurement of success as long-term value creation for the benefit of both the immediate entity and the wider Group.
-The Company engages in raising finance in the international capital markets for the purposes of funding the activities of the Parent Company and other companies within the Group in line with the Group's business strategy.
+The Company engages in raising finance in the international capital markets for the purposes of funding the activities of the refining and renewables segments' companies and other entities within the Group in line with the Group's business strategy.